ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 ## 1-createPineconeIndex.js

-The function `createPineconeIndex`  is called with the Pinecone client, the name of the Pinecone index and the vector dimension
+The module [1-createPinecone.js](1-createPinecone.js) exports the function `createPineconeIndex`, which  is called in [0-main.js](0-main.js) with the Pinecone client, the name of the Pinecone index and the vector dimension as parameters.
 ```js
 await createPineconeIndex(client, indexName, vectorDimension)
 ```